-the For procurement certain professional services, an alternative to RFP's may be used.
-The OCFC will evaluate responses and rank them bv qualifications.
-The highest scoring person or firm will be contacted and the selection committee will negotiate cost. the OCFC unable negotiate a satisfactory is to cost second highest arrangement, the scoring person will be invited to negotiate.
+For the procurement of certain professional services, an used.
+OCFC alternative to RFP's may be The will and them by evaluate the responses rank comparative qualifications.
+The highest scoring person or firm will be contacted and selection committee will negotiate the OCFC is unable negotiate a satisfactory to cost the second highest arrangement, scoring person or will be invited to negotiate.
 The OCFC will maintain a written record of all such negotiations.

 - c.
-Non-Competitive Negotiations: Non-competitive negotiations may be used for procurement in excess of \$20,000.00 when bidding or competitive negotiations are not feasible.
+Non-Competitive Negotiations: Non-competitive negotiations may be used for procurement in excess of \$ 30,000.00 when bidding or competitive negotiations are not feasible.
 The OCFC may purchase goods and services through non-competitive negotiation when it is determined in writing that competitive negotiation or bidding is not feasible and that: - 1.
 An emergency exists which will cause public harm as a result of the delay caused by following competitive purchasing procedure, or - 2.
 The product or service can be obtained only from one source, or - 3.
-The contract is for the purchase of perishable items purchased on a weekly or more frequent basis, or

-- 4. Only one satisfactory proposal is received through RFP or REQ, or - 5.
+The contract is for the purchase of perishable items purchased on a weekly or more frequent basis, or - 4.
+Only one satisfactory proposal is received through RFP or REQ, or - 5.
 The state has authorized the particular type of noncompetitive negotiation (example: the procurement of services by an Area Development District).
 Procurement by noncompetitive negotiation requires the strictest attention to the observation of impartiality toward all suppliers.
 Kentucky Housing Corporation must approve all procurements by non-competitive negotiation when only one supplier is involved or only one bid or response to an REP/REQ is received. - d.
 Documentation: All source documents supporting any given transaction (receipts, purchase orders, invoices, RFP/RFQ data, and bid materials) will be retained and filed in an appropriate manner.
 Where feasible, source documents pertinent to each individual procurement files, source documents will be filed and maintained in a reasonable manner (examples include chronologically, by vendor, by type of procurement, etc.).
-Whatever form of documentation and filing is employed, the purpose of this section is to insure that a clear and consistent audit trail is established the basis for selection, basis for cost (including the issue of reasonableness of cost and basis for payment. - e.
+Whatever form of documentation and filing is employed, the purpose of this section is to insure that a clear and consistent audit trail is established the basis for selection, basis for cost (including the issue of reasonableness of cost and basis for payment.

+e.
 Locally Owned, Minority Owned, Female Owned, and Small Business Efforts will be made and documented to solicit participation of locally owned, minority owned, female owned, and small businesses.
 Where feasible, evaluation criteria will include a factor with an appropriate height of these firms.
-A list of locally owned, minority owned, female owned and small businesses and minority businesses located within the trade region shall be maintained and utilized often-issuing IFBIs, RFPIs, and RFQLs.
+A list of locally owned, minority owned, female owned and small businesses and minority businesses located within the trade region shall be maintained and utilized oftenissuing IFBIs, RFPIs, and RFQLs.
 This list shall also be consulted when making small purchases.